Tito Puente: Personal life and death

-Puente's son Richard "Richie" Puente was the percussionist in the 1970s funk band Foxy.
-Puente's youngest son, Tito Puente Jr., has continued his father's legacy by presenting many of the same songs in his performances and recordings.
+Puente's oldest son Ron Puente is from a first marriage to Mirta Sanchez.
+Richard "Richie" Puente was the percussionist in the 1970s and 1980 funk band Foxy.
+Puente's youngest son, Tito Puente Jr., has performed and recorded many of Puente's songs.
 His daughter Audrey Puente is a television meteorologist for WNYW and WWOR-TV in New York City.

-After a show in Puerto Rico on May 31, 2000, he suffered a massive heart attack and was flown to New York City for surgery to repair a heart valve, but complications developed, and he died on June 1, 2000, at 2:27 am.
+After a show in Puerto Rico on May 31, 2000, Puente suffered a massive heart attack and was flown to New York City for surgery to repair a heart valve, but complications developed, and he died later that night.
 He was posthumously awarded the Grammy Lifetime Achievement Award in 2003.
+After he died, Puente’s local community in New York City celebrated him.
+He was well known within his community because of his involvement.
+He would go up to people who were jamming and playing street music (music everyday people listened and danced to).
+He called himself a street musician.